Here are some Manchester-specific tips and tricks I have picked up over the years.

 Toy breeds are notorious for having dirty teeth that require frequent cleanings by the vet.
 My first Toy Manchester started losing teeth at age 5 and had to get yearly dental cleanings, getting more teeth pulled each time.
 Despite the cleanings, she was completely toothless at 10 years.
 She lived until she was 16 1/2 years old, due in large part to my diligence in seeking regular dental care for her.
 Rotting teeth can cause infections in the heart, liver, kidneys and lead to an early death.
 If your dog has horrible breath, he or she probably needs a dental.
-I learned some things along the way and now my dogs don’t require a dental cleaning before 10 years of age and my 14 year old has only had to have two teeth pulled.
+I learned some things along the way that have helped my dogs keep healthy teeth and gums into their teens with fewer dentals and minimal extractions needed.

 I have 3 tips for keeping teeth clean:

 - Feed dry kibble.
 Canned food or kibble softened by mixing in water will rot their teeth.
 It sticks to their teeth and builds up.
 Dry kibble is shaped to assist in scraping off tartar as your dog chews.

 - Get them in the habit of chewing on safe toys and hard treats.
 What you give your puppy to chew will influence what they prefer as an adult.
 Buy toys and hard chews (see supplies page for recommendations) that will get tartar off when they chew and help clean your dog’s teeth.